 At any age and whatever the reason: If, at any age, you qualify for Medicare, and for any reason you are not eligible for Medicare Part A, it is incumbent upon you to procure and maintain Medicare Part B coverage, if you don’t want to be disqualified for CHAMPVA eligibility.

-Like Medicare, CHAMPVA for Life (CFL) is not the answer to a long term care solution, be that at home or in facilities including memory wards and nursing homes.
+Like Medicare, CHAMPVA for Life (CFL) is not the answer to a long-term care solution, whether at home or in facilities such as memory wards and nursing homes.
 CHAMPVA, like a Medicare Supplemental Insurance policy, does nevertheless reimburse for co-payments and deductibles.

 Here is a list of long term care costs that CFL will or will not cover: